pstagner/MCIK/task.md

 - [x] Fixed the `signalmill_engine.py` script to handle `MultiIndex` columns from `yfinance`.
 - [x] Investigated and resolved the "If using all scalar values, you must pass an index" error.
 - [x] Verified that the financial trend analysis script runs successfully.
+- [x] Added entry to `.gitignore` to avoid committing temporary files.
+- [x] Refactored the `signalmill_engine.py` script to improve readability and maintainability.

 ## In Progress Tasks

-- [ ] Add entry to `.gitignore` to avoid committing temporary files.
 - [ ] Review the `signalmill_engine.py` script for further improvements.

 ## Future Tasks